developer-advocacy/joshlong-api/README.md

 * figure out how to configure the Github Webhook for whenever the git repository is changed and the index needs to be rebuilt
 * figure out how
 * pagination for the blog
+* figure out monthly links or a dropdown so i can see all blogs from january 2012, or something like that?

 ## Some Useful Queries for Debugging